Ay2416/SlashCommandTest_Py/README.md

 # SlashCommandTest_Py
-This bot try to use Discord.py SlashCommand.
+This bot try to use Discord.py SlashCommand!